 Skillets are the more “jack-of-all-trades” when it comes to cast iron pans, so unless you exclusively want to get a cast iron pan to grill, a skillet will work most of the time.
 This being said, you’ll need to find a skillet or pan that’s the right size for your kitchen.
 It should go without saying, but buy a skillet that will handle enough food for yourself and guests.
 You might want a giant skillet or pan, but if you never use it then it’s a waste of money.

 You likely saw how we used the word “seasoned” a lot in our review, so let’s go over what it means for a cast iron pan to be “seasoned”.
 No, we don’t mean the manufacture threw some bay leaves and thyme into the pan while making it.
 Instead, “seasoning” refers to the adding oil and then heating the pan up to create the iconic slick, water-proof surfaces cast irons are known for.
 We’ll go over how to season you pan in the next section.

 Finally, there is the price.
 Some cast-iron pots and pans sell for over fifty dollars, some reaching into the hundreds.
 Others are twenty dollars or less.
 Which one is the best one?
 Well, expensive doesn’t always mean “better”.
 Lodge makes plenty of high-quality pans that are affordable.
 In fact, you should use Lodge pans as a bar-o-meter.
 If another pan offers the same features as a Lodge but is more expensive, it’s not worth your time.

 How Do I Season My Pan?

-A: As mentioned, a pre-seasoned pan s one the manufacture already coated with oil.
-If you need to season your pan, take pure flaxseed oil and apply it to a warmed pan, leaving a thin coat.
+A: As mentioned, a per-seasoned pan s one the manufacture already coated with oil.
+If you need to season your pan, take pure flax-seed oil and apply it to a warmed pan, leaving a thin coat.
 Next, preheat your oven to five hundred degrees and place your oiled pan inside for an hour.
 Afterwards, let it dry and cool off and repeat a few more times.

 Are Cast Iron Pans Easy To Clean?